webnsurf/bootstrap/README.md

     - Deployments to staging & production environments
     - For best implementation experience we suggest checking out [Web'n'surF CI server](https://github.com/webnsurf/jenkins) based on [Jenkins](https://www.jenkins.io/)

-To create a new project run `wns-new <project_name> ...arguments`:
-  - If no `project_name` is provided the current working directory is used
-  - The CLI is interactive - specifying the below options as arguments is not required
+The CLI is interactive so specifying the below options as arguments is not required.

 ## Arguments:
 | Name | Alias | Action | Default value | Info |